D00ki3s/account-abstraction/README.md

 The development of the Dookie's Wallet began with the [Trampoline Wallet](https://github.com/eth-infinitism/trampoline) as our foundation.

+We've opted for a customizable wallet over a basic SDK due to our need for a sophisticated gas sponsoring flow that maintains user privacy preferences.

 The primary modifications we made revolved around the 'Create User Operation' process, which we restructured to include verification through Dookie's Paymaster.

 ### Call create custome userOp with Dookies